Pupil Premium Information

 From 2012, we were required to publish online information about how we have used the Premium.
 This will ensure that parents and others are fully aware of the attainment of children covered by the Premium and the extra support that they receive.

-If you have any questions relating to Pupil Premium, please feel free to contact our Inclusion Manager Nicola Joyce or Mr Duffy our Head Teacher.
+If you have any questions relating to Pupil Premium, please feel free to contact our Inclusion Manager Rowena Banks or Mr Duffy our Head Teacher.
+If you would like a printed copy of these reports they are available from the school office on request.

 This is a letter from Rt Hon David Laws MP, Minister of State for Schools honouring us with the Pupil Premium Awards 2015.
 It praises us as one of the most improved schools in the country in terms of the attainment and progress of our disadvantaged pupils since 2011.